Chronic inflammatory diseases are increasinga Increasing in importance in the western world:

 - Leukotriene 5 series

-- E-Resolvin (E1 inhibits the migration of inflammatory cells into the inflammatory tissue and the formation of the messenger substance interleukin 12),
+- E-Resolvins (E1 inhibits the migration of inflammatory cells into the inflamed tissue and the formation of the messenger substance interleukin 12),

-- .which contribute to the active resolution of the inflammation!
+- ...which contribute to the active resolution of inflammation!

-DHA is also metabolized into inflammation-resolving lipid mediators, esp.a in protectins and D-resolvins: Resolvin D2 causes endothelial cells to produce nitric oxide, which prevents the attachment of leukocytes and thus their migration into the inflamed tissue.
+DHA is also metabolized into anti-inflammatory lipid mediators, especially in protectins and D-resolvins: Resolvin D2 causes endothelial cells to produce nitric oxide, which prevents the adhesion of leukocytes and thus their migration into the inflamed tissue.

 Despite strong similarities in molecular structure, the biological functions of omega 3 and omega 6 fatty acids are very different: